 Counseling is a process of self discovery and growth, and I feel lucky that my clients invite me to go on their journey of change with them.
 I am very passionate about what I do.
-I have been in private practice for almost three years.
+I have been in private practice for five years.
 Prior to starting my practice, I worked therapeutically for eleven years in a variety of settings including: Community Mental Health, Crisis Response & Intervention, and a Jail Diversion program.
 I work to create an authentic and collaborative relationship with a foundation in trust, confidentiality, and safety.
 My hope is to help individuals increase their awareness and understanding of themselves and their relationships, by focusing on strengths to create a sense of wellness and stability in their lives.

 I am down-to-earth, non-judgmental, direct, and incorporate humor whenever possible and appropriate.
 Having a good fit and connection with a counselor is the most important indicator of success in therapy.
 If it seems like I could be that person for you or if you have any further questions, please reach out to me today!

 Montana State University, M.S., Health & Human Development, Mental Health Counseling

 Portland State University, B.A., Psychology, Minor in Business Administration